wdfinch/prettier-plugin-organize-class-members/README.md

 This plugin inherits, extends, and overrides the built-in Prettier parsers for `babel` and `typescript`.
 Therefore it's incompatible with other plugins that do the same.
 See the troubleshooting section below for more details.

+**Stability**

+This plugin is new and currently in beta.
+It has not been extensively tested in large complex projects.
+Therefore if you are using this plugin for the first time, **please run prettier in dry run mode or in a state where you can easily rollback**.

 ## Installation

 ```sh